Masala actually means ‘mix’ or ‘mischung’ in German, and Chai simply means ‘tea’. So what we are making here at Premsoul is a Mixed Spice Tea.

 It is a traditional drink, which you can find all over India but in particular in the Northern states.
 What makes Chai so interesting is that there are an endless amount of variation to it.
 Essentially every family makes it differently.

-This reciepe is to make 2 x 2dl cups of Masala Chai using Premsoul’s Traditional Mix (Traditional meaning in this case that it contains Black Tea).
+This recipe is to make 2 x 2dl cups of Masala Chai using Premsoul’s Traditional Mix.

 - Gas/electric/induction cooking plate

 - Small pot (depending on how much chai you will make)

 - Tea Strainer

 - 2-4 tsp Premsoul Bio Chai – Traditional Mix

 - 2 tsp Mascobado Full raw Sugar /or Xylit (Birkenzucker)